Relation and Function

 - Range - The set of all second elements of the ordered pairs in a relation R from a set A to a set B is called the range of the relation R. It is called the set of outputs or images.

-- Codomain - The whole set B in a relation R from a set A to a set B is called the codomain of the relation R. Range ⊆ Codomain
+- Codomain - The whole set B in a relation R from a set A to a set B is called the codomain of the relation R. Note that range is a subset of codomain. i.e., Range ⊆ Codomain

-There are different types of relations and functions that have specific properties which make them different and unique.
+Different types of relations and functions have specific properties which make them different and unique.
 Let us go through the list of types of relations and functions given below:

 Types of Relations